 The data review process consists of the verification, validation, and assessment of the analytical results received from the laboratory.
 Data verification is performed on all analytical data to ensure all requested information is received.
 This includes analytes requested, methods used, units, holding times, and reporting limits achieved.
 The data validation process determines whether proper QC methods are used and whether the results meet established QC criteria.
 Validation is performed in accordance with the DMIP at a target frequency of a minimum of 5% (1 out of every 20 data packages).
-Data verification, validation of laboratory data, and assessment is performed according to procedure CP3-ES-5003, Quality Assured Data.
+Data verification, validation of laboratory data, and assessment is performed according to procedure CP3-ES-5003, Quality Assured Data; this document can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).
 Sample Management Office personnel perform verification of 100% of laboratory data and NWPGS personnel perform data assessment on 100% of laboratory data.
 Data assessment consists of a review of DQOs and the O&M Plan requirements.
 Any problems found during the review process are documented and resolved.